-Multi-agency risk assessment conference (MARAC)
+MARAC (Multi-agency risk assessment conference)

-- 22. Information can be shared with the local authority if it is fulfilling a child protection function.
-Information from proceedings cannot be shared directly with MARAC as this is a multi-disciplinary forum not carrying out a direct child protection responsibility. - 23.
+- 22. Information can be shared with the local authority CSC if it is fulfilling a child protection function.
+Information from proceedings cannot be shared directly with MARAC as this is a multi-disciplinary forum not carrying out a child protection responsibility directly. - 23.
 MARACs are not a legal entity in themselves.
 Those who report into a MARAC retain ownership of the information they provide.
-The local authority will attend a MARAC and will be able to share the information that Cafcass has provided if that information is about harm or risk of future harm to a child. - 24.
-If a referral is made to local authority children's social care relating to domestic abuse, this referral must include a request for the local authority to refer to the MARAC (if there is not a MARAC already open) making clear that Cafcass is not permitted to make such a referral.
-This request should only be made to the local authority if it has been agreed by a manager that a referral to MARAC should be considered.
-The referral must explicitly request to be told the outcome of whether the local authority referred to the MARAC.
+The CSC will attend a MARAC and will be able to share the information that Cafcass has provided if that information is about harm or risk of future harm to a child.

+- 24. If a referral is made to the local authority CSC relating to domestic abuse, this referral must include a request for CSC to refer to the MARAC (if there is not a MARAC already open) making clear that Cafcass are not permitted to make such a referral. - 25.
+If the manager agrees that a referral to MARAC is required, the referral must explicitly request that an outcome is also sought on whether the local authority referred to the MARAC. - 26.
+The UK GDPR guidance and resources | ICO to sharing information to safeguarding children must be followed.